Implementation of the licencing system

 Once the system is operational, management licence holders and their authorised persons will be able to :

 - Download a copy of your licence

-- Apply for variations to an existing licence or approval
+- Apply to renew your licence

 - Apply for authorisation to dispose of radioactive material